hidecode221b/LG4X/README.md

 Supplementary code for XPS analysis

-xpspy.py should be located in the same directory as main.py for XPS energy range selection for background subtraction in Shirley and Tougaard methods, which are taken from codes by [kaneod](https://github.com/kaneod/physics/blob/master/python/specs.py) and [James Mudd](https://warwick.ac.uk/fac/sci/physics/research/condensedmatt/surface/people/james_mudd/igor/).
+xpspy.py should be located in the same directory as main.py for XPS energy range selection for background subtraction in Shirley and Tougaard methods, which are taken from codes by [Kane O'Donnell](https://github.com/kaneod/physics/blob/master/python/specs.py) and [James Mudd](https://warwick.ac.uk/fac/sci/physics/research/condensedmatt/surface/people/james_mudd/igor/).

 Start LG4X
 > python main.py